bjornmeansbear/lectureScripts/ASustainableDesigner.md

 # A Sustainable Designer?

+## The Sustainabilitist Principles

+I am going to start with a work, _The Sustainabilitist Principles_.
+This was a sort of sculptural poster?
+It encapsulated two important concepts

+1. Everything is Connected.
+2. Sustainable Design does not exist.

+This was really the culmination of my time in Graduate School.
+I conceived this as a response to a question, a question meant to inspire a body of works: “What does sustainable graphic design look like?"

+_The Sustainabilitist Principles_ was the conclusion of a process, the amalgmation of all my different ideas at the time.
+In this piece were all kinds of things coming together… This was pretty much the last thing I made in graduate school; and was really a starting point for all the works I've created since.

+Walk through the process of making it?

+I had been reading and thinking and researching and making, I had piles of visual experiments, zines, posters, etc. littering my studio space and flat files, but this, this came together at the end as a I said as this encapsualtion

+The sustainabilitist principles was a modular manifesto.
+It collected my set of "ideals" for how one needed to approach designing, the ways of thinking to create more sustainably.
+And the goal was to create something that would bring all these ideas to visual fruition.

+back to this in a sec...

+## Sustainable Design does not exist.

+1. Sustainable design does not exist: the piece is made of my actual books; my actual bookshelf.
+The bits and pieces came together in the gallery to form this sculptural poster, and then *poof* everything went back to the consituent parts when the exhibition was over.
+The screen printed definition, they were printed on found paperback novels, and are still readable, its only the title pages or other minmal front matter that were printed on.
+The shape of the structure was also formulated partially to use the emroidery floss that connects things together in the longest possible pieces to maximize use of the floss later...
+Anyway, so this was sort of the perfect end to all the different things I tried, and I've been trying to figure out how to do it again on my projects ever since...
+2. Everything is connected: an aphorism of sorts.
+I wanted to show how all these different ideas don't just come from one place, and how intertwingled certain repeating principles are...
+3. ???

+The sustainabilitist principles is the best place to start because, well, its the closest thing I've made to pure “sustainable graphic design”

+Everything before aided in its creation, everything after has never been able to do all these things at once.

+Constraint?

+±±±±±±±±±±±±±±±±±±±±±±±±±±±±±±±±±±±±±±±±±±±±±±±±±±±±±±±±±±±±

 Thanks for the introduction.
 I'm kristian bjornard.
 I'm going to talk about "Sustainabilitists" -- that is, those interested in creating sustainability.